 - Build on-going PRISE system to be flexible to be able to model risks for extensive range of pests

 - Build processes to validate the land surface temperature measurements

 - Develop an enhanced website to enhance communications between UK consortium and in-country partners

 - Prepare a user requirements document, based on the outputs of the workshops, to be signed between CABI and the key in-country partners

 - Organisations from the UK consortium to continue to build the relevant relations with in-country partners according to the priorities identified in the workshops

-PRISE is a 5 year Plantwise project, funder by UK Space, to deliver a Pest Risk Information SErvice.
+PRISE is a 5 year Plantwise project, funded by the UK Space Agency, to deliver a Pest Risk Information SErvice.
 You can read more about the project background here.
 Each quarter we will up date you on project progress.

 If you would like to discuss any aspect of PRISE please email PRISE@cabi.org